-Estimates produced from the IPS are subject to sampling errors, because not every traveller to or from the UK is interviewed on the survey.
+Estimates produced from the IPS are subject to sampling errors (as explained in our guide to Uncertainty and how we measure it for our surveys), because not every traveller to or from the UK is interviewed on the survey.
 Sampling errors are determined both by the sample design and by the sample size.
 Generally, the larger the sample supporting a particular estimate, the proportionately smaller is its sampling error.
 The survey sample size in 2021 is much smaller than in previous years because of the travel restrictions resulting from the coronavirus (COVID-19) pandemic.